 Badass Bookworm: Hari Seldon, whose home planet of Helicon is noted for its martial arts.

 Belief Makes You Stupid: At one point, the Foundation creates its own techno-religion to manipulate the populace of its neighbors.
 It's noted that the Foundation didn't mean to make a religion, that just turned out to be the best way to get their extremely backwards, unscientific neighbors to accept modern technology again.
 You can almost see the anonymous Foundationer creating the religion off-screen when he finally slaps his forehead and cries A Wizard Did It.
+It turns out to be a great way to distribute the technology while maintaining control of the actual knowledge base and science that makes it work.

 Brainwashed: Victims of both The Mule and the Second Foundation.